Explore Milan

 Address: Piazza del Duomo 18 Milan

-The looming Duomo, the world's largest Gothic cathedral, presides over the Piazza that bears its name.
+The looming Duomo, one of the world's largest Gothic cathedrals, presides over the Milanese Piazza that bears its name.
 Its construction began in 1386 and continued sporadically until Napoleon ordered its completion in 1809.
 Its lengthy creation bestowed on it 3,400 statues, 135 spires and 96 gargoyles.
 It is best visited in full sunshine when the interior is illuminated by the colourful mosaic of its stained glass windows.
 The church is a five-aisled cruciform seating 40,000 worshippers.
-The 16th-century marble tomb of Giacomo de Medici lies in the south transept and lying buried at its heart is St Charles Borromeo, the cathedral's most important benefactor.
-Every year in May and September a nail from the cross of Christ is displayed to worshippers and is retrieved from its resting place by the bishop who is hoisted to the nivola to reach it.
-Across the piazza in the Palazzo Reale is the Museo del Duomo that displays the treasures from the cathedral.
+The 16th-century marble tomb of Giacomo de Medici lies in the southern transept, and lying buried at its heart is St Charles Borromeo, the cathedral's most important benefactor.
+Every year in May and September a nail from the cross of Christ is displayed to worshippers, retrieved from its resting-place by the bishop who is hoisted to the nivola to reach it.
+Across the piazza, in the Palazzo Reale, is the Museo del Duomo that displays the treasures from the cathedral.
 It also houses the Museo d'Arte Contomporanea, showcasing a collection of Italian Futurist art.
+The cathedral is the centre of Milan, both literally and figuratively, and the square is a wonderful meeting place and landmark - the city's roads radiate out from the square and it makes a glorious starting point for explorations of Milan.<br /><br /> There are admission charges for certain parts of the cathedral.<br /><br />

 Address: Largo Ghiringhelli 1, Piazza della Scala Milan

-This world famous opera house rests on the site of the Church of Santa Maria alla Scala, its namesake.
-The Museum provides a wealth of mementos from the opera house dedicated to the nation's beloved composers and performers.
+This world-famous opera house rests on the site of the Church of Santa Maria alla Scala, its namesake.
+For opera fanatics seeing a performance at La Scala is the experience of a lifetime.
+Check the official website below to see what is showing during your visit.
+Ticket prices vary depending on seating and show but should be booked far in advance.<br /><br /> The La Scala Museum is also well worth a visit and provides a wealth of mementos from the opera house dedicated to the nation's beloved composers and performers.
 These include Rossini, Puccini and Toscanini.
-Two halls are devoted to Verdi alone and contain memorabilia such as the spinet on which he learnt to play, hand-written scores and the baton given to him after the momentous reception of Aida.
+Two halls are devoted to Verdi alone, and contain memorabilia such as the spinet on which he learned to play, hand-written scores and the baton given to him after the momentous reception of his best-loved work, Aida.
+There are also exhibitions featuring some of the elaborate costumes worn in the theatre over the years, and mementoes from the plays and performances.
+The museum is a delight for those familiar with the composers and their operas, but probably a bit dull for the uninitiated; however, if there aren't rehearsals on visitors are permitted to go into one of the boxes and see the theatre and this is thrilling for all lovers of the arts.<br /><br />

 Santa Maria delle Grazie